vipulwarthe/student-performance-ml-model-deployment-with-ECR-ECS/README.md

 -other setting optional keep as it is - create

-- you will see Task definition successfully created
-- Now go to cluster and click on it - click on Task - Run new Task - -Now click on Deploy - Run task
+-you will see Task definition successfully created -Now go to cluster and click on it - click on Task - Run new Task - -Now click on Deploy - Run task

 -Create - Environment - Existing cluster - mycluster